-Business Analytics course structure
+Business Analytics MSc course structure

 Our Business Analytics online course begins with an induction to help you get to know the faculty team, your fellow students and our Virtual Online Environment.